Your cart is empty.

 The beekeeper’s curiosity takes flight in studying and understanding the seemingly organic links uniting nature and bees to the person who closely shares with them every wing flap, every honey flow, every flight…

 The family passion for beekeeping started in 1978 when Marie-Claude Dupuis and Claude Desrochers acquired their first beehive in Ferme-Neuve in the Upper Laurentians.
 Throughout this adventure, they were able to instill this passion in us, thus creating Miels d’Anicet in the year 2000.
 Acquiring a sharp expertise in beekeeping, developing a specialization in rustic queen breeding to participate in the conservation of bees, producing organic honeys of great quality, developping gourmet and body care products enhanced with beehive ingredients and spreading the honey culture to Quebecers are all basis of our venture.

 But who are we?
 Fools raving about honey, artisans of the soil, epicureans, inquisitive people who consider the beekeeper’s craft as the perfect mix of entomology, biology, and botany.
-But again, a couple that loves their work, bees and good life in good company.
+But again, partners and friends that loves their work, bees and good life in good company.

 Born in a beehive, Anicet has a deep love for this fantastic insect, the bee, and for its science, apidology.
 He also has a deep desire to contribute to reducing the mortality of bees by naturally reversing the bees’ mortality rate by selecting and breeding resistant queen bees adapted to their environment.
 Turning his world-renowned beekeeping expertise to good account, he lends a helping hand every day in the apiary to ensure the health of the bee colonies.